Cbazil/JavaScript-Ex/README.md

     - Functions
     - Objects
     - Methods and Prototypes ('Made two variables and created objects asignned to them to call them when ever needed again')
     - (2018/11/27) Done a little exerecise on Objects and Prototypes (multiple types of pizzas).
+    - Added a function within the method.

 ## &copy; All right reserved 2018 , Made by Cbazil